abhiTronix/vidgear/docs/gears/streamgear/overview.md

 ### B. Real-time Frames Mode

 When no valid input is received on [`-video_source`](../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter, StreamGear API activates this mode where it directly transcodes video-frames _(as opposed to a entire file)_, into a sequence of multiple smaller chunks/segments for streaming.
-In this mode, StreamGear supports real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames, and process them over FFmpeg Trancoding pipeline.
+In this mode, StreamGear supports real-time [`numpy.ndarray`](https://numpy.org/doc/1.18/reference/generated/numpy.ndarray.html#numpy-ndarray) frames, and process them over FFmpeg pipeline.
 But on the downside, audio has to added manually _(as separate source)_ for streams. ***Learn more about this mode [here ➶](../usage/#b-real-time-frames-mode)***

 &thinsp;